 Nowadays, data protection is a significant consideration for consumers when interacting with a business.
 A recent study shows that 74% of consumers are now more alarmed than ever about their privacy.
 Besides, 49% don't give companies credit for doing enough when it comes to data privacy and protection.
 Such concerns leave businesses no choice but to enhance their security with the most advanced tools and measures.

-This article will help everyone concerned to learn more about the most popular data protection methods in use: encryption, tokenisation, and masking.
+This article will help everyone concerned to learn more about the most popular data protection methods: encryption, tokenisation, and masking.

 What is encryption?

 Data encryption is one of the most commonly used methods for protecting sensitive data.
-It is the temporary translation of the data into a unique and unreadable code, or ciphertext.
+It is the temporary data translation into a unique and unreadable code or ciphertext.

 How does tokenisation work?